Understanding Sports Culture

 - Tony Schirato - Victoria University of Wellington, New Zealand

-"In only 138 pages of text he manages a broad sweep across sports history and culture...
-Schirato brings the eye of a critical fan to his analysis of sport - he treats it seriously as a social practice and as a social institution...
-[He] achieves his aims by providing a useful, provocative and non-dogmatic text that should be useful to undergraduate and graduate sport studies programmes."
+"In only 138 pages Schirato manages a broad sweep across sports history and culture... he brings the eye of a critical fan to his analysis of sport, treating it seriously as a social practice and as a social institution...
+A useful, provocative and non-dogmatic text that should be useful to undergraduate and graduate sport studies programmes."

 - Malcolm MacLean, Sport in History

 The narrative also focuses on and provides a detailed account of the gradual coming together of sport and the media.
 It explains how this relationship has accentuated sport's status as one of the most important sites in contemporary culture, while simultaneously threatening its existence.

 As part of the Understanding Contemporary Culture series this book is aimed at a broad range of students from undergraduate to graduate level, who want to know more and be fully informed on sport, its relationship to the media, and its cultural dynamics.